symkat/Daemon-Control/README.md

 ## pretty\_print

 This is used to display status to the user.
 It accepts a message and a color.
-It will default to green text, if no color is explictly given.
+It will default to green text, if no color is explicitly given.
 Only supports red and green.

     $daemon->pretty_print( "My Status", "red" );